CutyDragon/Lizzie-AI-Agent/README.md

 ### Modifying Templates
 - Navigate to the `templates` folder.
-- Edit or add new financial advice templates for tweets.
+- Edit or add new webpage templates for Cyria’s interface.
-- Ensure consistency in tone and formatting.
+- Ensure consistency in tone, design, and formatting.

 ### Extending Functionality
 - Introduce new scripts or functions in `utils` or other modules.